-For Category 0 and 1 structures to CG300 with an estimated construction cost not in excess of £0.5M (not including Bridges), the consultation is optional and may be based upon preliminary general arrangement drawings.
+For Category 0 and 1 structures to CG300 with an estimated construction cost not in excess of 0.5M (not including Bridges), the consultation is optional and may be based upon Preliminary General Arrangement Drawings.
 As a minimum the design will need to incorporate the following maintenance requirements.

-Access for future maintenance and inspection A designated 1m wide access path from the highway to any visible elements of the structure or associated gullies, rodding eyes, or access chambers which are not directly accessible from the highway.
+Access for future A designated 1m wide access path from the highway to any maintenance and visible elements of the structure or associated gullies, rodding inspection eyes, or access chambers which are not directly accessible from the highway.
 Permanent steps, ramps or level platforms shall be provided where necessary Parking Parking facilities to be identified within 200m of the highway

-Table 7.1 Minimum Maintenance Access Requirements for Minor Structures
+Table 7.1.1: Minimum Maintenance Access Requirements for Minor Structures

 For Category 0 and 1 structures with an estimated construction cost in excess of £0.5M or any Category 1 Bridge or any Category 2 or 3 structure, consultation is mandatory and will involve preparing a Structures Option Report demonstrating how the preferred structural solution has been chosen and agreed with the Highway Authority.
-Guidance on the appropriate category for a structure is provided on Table 7.3.1 in Annex 7.3.
+Guidance on the appropriate Category for a structure is provided on Table 7C.1 in Appendix 7C.